burlamix/ML_CL/README.md

 After running the file we obtain a plot with the function' value over the iterations both from keras optimizer as well as our own.

-### Comparison between different combinations of parameter for optimizer
+### Comparison between different combinations of parameters for the optimizers
 Refer to `grid_optimizer`.
 The default version executes 3 trials of 100 iterations each for 48 configurations of the momentum optimizer.
 To test a different one simply provide the appropriate dictionary of parameters.
 Some examples are given in the file.
-Note that the constructor must be changed according to the optimizer on line 39.
+Note that the constructor must be changed according to the optimizer.
 For instance for momentum it's: <br/>
 `opt_list.append(Momentum(lr=param["lr"],eps=param["eps"],nesterov=param["nest"]))` <br/>

 While for adam it's:<br/>
 `opt_list.append(Adam(lr=param["lr"],b1=param["b1"],b2=param["b2"]))` <br/>

-Note that parallelization is done over the trials.
+Parallelization is done over the trials.

 The output produced is a pdf file with the 2d plots of the function value over the iterations and a history pkl object that may be used to compute additional information such as specified in `correlator.py` or `ranker.py`.